python-amazon-mws/python-amazon-mws/docs/source/apis/Products.rst

 are sold in.
 MarketplaceId values should match one of the values specified in Amazon documentation:
 `Amazon MWS endpoints and MarkeplaceId values <https://docs.developer.amazonservices.com/en_US/dev_guide/DG_Endpoints.html>`_

-python-amazon-mws makes these values available through the :py:class:`Marketplaces <mws.mws.Marketplaces>` Enum, which contains both the ``endpoint`` and ``marketplace_id`` for each Amazon region via that region's country code.
+python-amazon-mws makes these values available through the :py:class:`Marketplaces <mws.Marketplaces>` Enum, which contains both the ``endpoint`` and ``marketplace_id`` for each Amazon region via that region's country code.

 For convenience, a ``Marketplaces`` instance will return its MarketplaceId through the ``.value`` attribute, as well.